How to use a uv lockfile for reproducible Python environments

 $ uv sync --locked

-Run uv lock, commit the result, and the CI step passes.
-The same message appears for uv lock --check.
+Run uv lock, commit the result, and the CI step passes. uv lock --check prints the same message with --check in place of --locked.

 “No solution found when resolving dependencies.”
 Two requirements cannot be satisfied at once: